GaiaNet-AI/docs/docs/agent-integrations/obsidian.md

 1. Go to the plugin settings.
 2. Select "AI Provider" as "OpenAI compatible server".
 3. Set the server URL.
-Use https://llama.us.gaianet.network/ if you are using a public GaiaNet node.
-Or, use http://localhost:8080/ if you are running a local GaiaNet node.
+Use https://llama8b.gaia.domains/ if you are using a public Gaia node.
+Or, use http://localhost:8080/ if you are running a local Gaia node.
-4. Configure API key to GaiaNet.
+4. Configure API key to Gaia.

 ![](obsidian-configure.png)

-Make sure to click the refresh button and choose the **llama** model if you’re using the public GaiaNet node url and **Phi-3-mini-4k-instruct** if you’re using the local GaiaNet node.
+Make sure to click the refresh button and choose the **llama** model if you’re using the public Gaia node url and **Phi-3-mini-4k-instruct** if you’re using the local Gaia node.

 ![](obsidian-model.png)